Kajsa Ollongren: Minister of Defence, 2022–2024

 Early in her tenure, Ollongren agreed to a Ukrainian request to supply 200 FIM-92 Stinger air defence rockets and 50 Panzerfaust 3 anti-tank systems with 400 rockets in response to the 2022 Russian invasion of Ukraine.
 Also during her time in office, the government earmarked an additional 2 billion euros ($2.2 billion) in military aid for Ukraine in 2024.

 In June 2024, Ollongren said that the Netherlands would not object if Ukraine used Dutch-supplied F-16 fighters to strike targets inside Russia.
 The Schoof cabinet was sworn in on 2 July 2024, bringing an end to her term.
 Ollongren had introduced a bill days before that would require Dutch defence companies to produce for the Royal Netherlands Army in case of a potential war.
 The new cabinet would have to continue with the bill.

 EU Special representative

-On June 23 2025 Ollongren was appointed EU Special Representative (EUSR) for human rights.
+On June 23, 2025 Ollongren was appointed EU Special Representative (EUSR) for human rights.
 The European Union Special Representative (EUSR) for Human Rights is responsible for contributing to the implementation of the EU’s external human rights policy.
 This includes supporting the EU’s positions on compliance with international humanitarian law and engagement with international criminal justice mechanisms.

+Secretary General of the External Action Service

+On June 24, 2026, Ollongren was appointed secretary general of the External Action Service, the EU's foreign policy wing, replacing Belén Martínez Carbonell.